Financial-Times/origami/components/o-forms/README.md

 ##### Round radio inputs

 To create a radio input use a [multiple input](#multiple-input-fields) field structure, with an `o-forms-input--radio-round` modifier class on the `o-forms-input` element and child [radio input elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) within labels.
+The `id` attribute of the input element must match the `for` attribute of the label element and they must be unique within the form.

 ```html
 <div class="o-forms-field" aria-labelledby="example-group-title" role="group">